JKrefting/TAD-Evolution/README.md

  - Python 2.7

 # Workflow
-The scripts have to be executed in the order as listed bellow.
+The scripts have to be executed in the order as listed below.

 ## Download and preprocessing
-For downloading all external data execute the [bash/download.sh](bash/download.sh) bash script:
+For downloading all external data, execute the [bash/download.sh](bash/download.sh) bash script:
 ```{bash}
 sh bash/download.sh
 ```